Euroclear's blockchain gold settlement venture with Paxos dissolved

 Proponents say the technology is still in its early days and that its major challenge in financial markets is getting groups of large institutions to agree to significant changes in their processes.

-Reporting by Anna Irrera; Editing by Paul Simao
+Reporting by Anna Irrera; Editing by Paul Simao and Jonathan Oatis